Mike Kelley (Missouri politician): Early life

 A native of Lamar, Missouri, Kelley attended Lamar High School.

 Career

 Kelley became a general manager at a McDonald's in Lamar in 1995 and held that position until he took office.
-He is currently working as Chief of Staff to Missouri State Senator Bill White and was appointed by Governor Eric Greitens to serve as one of the commissioners of Missouri Commission For the Deaf & Hard of Hearing.
+He then went to work as Chief of Staff to Missouri State Senator Bill White and was appointed by Governor Eric Greitens to serve as one of the commissioners of Missouri Commission for the Deaf & Hard of Hearing.
+He is currently the Assistant Deputy Director of the Missouri Department of Revenue, Taxation Division.

 Missouri House of Representatives

-Kelley was elected to the Missouri House of Representatives in 2010, replacing term limited incumbent Ed Emery.
+Kelley was elected to the Missouri House of Representatives in 2010, replacing term-limited incumbent Ed Emery.

 Committee assignments

 In 2013, Kelley became the vice chair of the Downsizing State Government Committee.
 In 2015, he became the vice chair of the House Labor and Industrial Relations Committee and House Government Efficiency Committee.
-Kelley also serve as chair of the Special Committee for Tax Policy for Working Families.
+Kelley also served as chair of the Special Committee for Tax Policy for Working Families.

 Kelley was re-elected in 2010, 2012, 2014, and 2016.